-The annual age sampling data and intensity of the commercial catches of southern horse mackerel stock (hom 27.9.a) is carried out from at-market sampling (EU Data Collection Framework, DCF) on a quarterly basis from Portugal and on a semester basis from Spain (Dinis et al., 2016).
-Sampling intensity provides a good and reliable coverage of the national length composition of the catches (annual age sampling around 1200 otoliths for Spanish catches and around 2500 for the Portuguese catches) and there are no differences in the stock growth-at-age either by zone (Spain-9.a.n.)
-Portugal - 9.a.c.n, 9.a.c.s, 9.a.s) nor by time period (quarter/semester).
+The annual age sampling data and intensity of the commercial catches of southern horse mackerel stock (hom 27.9.a) is carried out from at-market sampling (EU Data Collection Framework, DCF) on a quarterly basis from Portugal and on a semester basis from Spain (ICES, 2017a).
+Sampling intensity provides a good and reliable coverage of the national length composition of the catches (annual age sampling around 1200 otoliths for Spanish catches and around 2500 for the Portuguese catches) and there are no differences in the stock growth-at-age either by zone (Spain-9.a.r.; Portugal - 9.a.c.n, 9.a.c.s, 9.a.s) nor by time period (quarter/semester).
 The analysis carried out by Azevedo et al. (2016) indicates that a lower sampling intensity for age determination can provide similar precision ad accuracy levels.

-Age reading protocol for horse mackerel (Trachurus trachtrus) of oliths follows the guidelines from the most recent ICES age reading workshop (ICES, 2015).
-Precision in age reading of horse mackerel, evaluated during the workshop, indicated good and acceptable levels with a percentage of agreement between readers close to 65%.
+Age reading protocol for horse mackerel (Trachurus trachurus) otoliths follows the guidelines from the most recent ICES age reading workshop (ICES, 2015; ICES, 2018).
+Precision in age reading of horse mackerel, evaluated during the workshop, indicated good and acceptable levels with an above-average percentage of agreement between readers.
 Recognizing that otoliths from older fish became thicker with time and thus presenting more difficulties for age determination, a plus group at age 11+ is set for the catch-at-age of the southern horse mackerel stock (hom 27.9.a).